mileswd/mac2imgur/README.md

 ###Installation Instructions###

-[Download a release](https://mac2imgur.mileswd.com/latest) then simply drop the application into your 'Applications' folder.
+[Download a release](https://mac2imgur.mileswd.com/latest) then simply drop the application into your "Applications" folder.

 After opening it, you'll notice a small (hopefully unobtrusive) system tray icon: